felixsalto1/Active-Directory/README.md

 - Also make sure to select "Custom" install select Drive with Unallocated space (the 20GB we enabled earlier)

 - **Create an Admin Account:** As part of the installation, you'll be prompted to create an administrator account.
-Here, you are automatically given the Administrator username and I have created a unique password for enhanced security.
+Here, I provided a username and a robust and unique password for enhanced security.
 This account will have elevated permissions, so it's crucial to protect it adequately.

  <img src="https://i.imgur.com/8fpjadL.png" >